-IN WITNESS WHEREOF, the Parties have set their hands and affixed their seals this day of, 2021.
+IN WITNESS WHEREOF, the Parties have set their hands and affixed their seals this of, 2021. day

 FULTON COUNTY, GEORGIA

 Approved:

 Robert L. Pitts, Chairman Fulton County Board of Commissioners

+Attest:

-Attest: Tonya Grier Clerk to the Commission (Seal)
+Tonya Grier Clerk to the Commission (Seal)

 Approved as to Content:

 Latrina Foster, Director Department of Behavioral Health and Disabilities

-Approved as to Form: Kaye Woodard Burwell Interim County Attorney
+Approved as to Form:

+Kaye Woodard Burwell Interim County Attorney

 CITY OF ATLANTA

 Approved:

 Keisha Lance Bottoms, Mayor

 Attest:

-Foris Webb, III

-Municipal Clerk (Seal)
+[Foris Webb, III] Municipal Clerk (Seal)

+Approved as to Content: